Qiaoyi-Li/FiniteMPS.jl/docs/src/tutorial/Heisenberg.md

 $$

 ## Finite temperature
-Now we move to the finite-temperature properties via [tanTRG](https://doi.org/10.1103/PhysRevLett.130.226502), which belongs to an imaginary-time-evolution method based on MPO TDVP.
+Now we move to the finite-temperature properties via [tanTRG](https://doi.org/10.1103/PhysRevLett.130.226502), which belongs to an imaginary-time-evolution method based on TDVP of MPO.
 Note we will use [CBE-TDVP](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.133.026401) to accelerate the computation.

 ```@example Heisenberg
 # define a beta list